demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardEventCollector/CarbonBlackEndpointStandardEventCollector_description.md

-In order to use this integration the appropriate access levels are required:
+## Creating a API Key:

-The user has to have an access level entry with the following READ permissions:
+1. Create *access level* entry with the following **READ** permissions:
 * org.alerts.notes
 * org.xdr.metadata
 * org.alerts
 * org.alerts.tags
 * org.audits

-And then create a new api key with the following params:
+2. Create the API key ([see documentation](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication#authenticate-your-request)) with the following parameters:
  * Access Level Type = Custom
- * Custom Access Level = the name of the access level he created in step 1
+ * Custom Access Level = the name of the *access level* entry created in step 1.

+## Fetching Audit Logs Important Note:
+* The API for audit logs sends consumable audit log entries starting from 3 days before the creation of the API Key.
+If you wish to fetch the latest audit logs available, it is recommended to create a new API key for this instance, as the instance will create entries for the earliest available logs first.
+* To prevent duplicate entries (in case of API key refresh) the integration instance will store the last fetched audit log entry time, and block fetches of older audit logs entries.
+* It is not recommended to refresh the API key, as the integration will need time to recover to the latest audit logs available.